ant-design/ant-design/components/drawer/demo/classNames.md

 ## en-US

-Set the `className` of the internal areas (header, body, footer, mask, wrapper) of the drawer through the `classNames`.
+Set the `className` of the build-in module (header, body, footer, mask, wrapper) of the drawer through the `classNames`.